We are Dbuntu, and this is our story...

 was implemented on a select focus group of early-adopter farmers.

-In Febuary 2019, a comprehensive solution that has solves the identified problems faced by farmers in Uganda was complete.
+In Febuary 2019, a comprehensive solution that solves the identified problems faced by farmers in Uganda was complete.
 The team began to set its focus on finding the product-market fit and building out a profitable business model based on fundamentals and sustainability.

 "Ubuntu gives you people, people lead you to prosperity."